United Arab Emirates Armed Forces: Industry

+While the UAE is a net importer of military equipment, the last decade saw an expansion of the local industry.
+Projects are spearheaded by the Edge Group, an umbrella company that absorbed several local industries and investment funds to streamline the Emirate defense industry.

-The Abu Dhabi Ship Building (ADSB) produces a range of ships and is a contractor in the Baynunah Programme, a program to design develop, and produce 5–6 corvettes customized for operation in the waters of the Persian Gulf.
+The Abu Dhabi Ship Building (ADSB) produces a range of ships and is a contractor in the Baynunah Programme, a program to design, develop, and produce 5–6 corvettes customized for operation in the waters of the Arabian Gulf.
 It has produced ammunition, military transport vehicles, and unmanned aerial vehicles.
 A joint venture agreement was signed in Abu Dhabi on 28 November 2007 between Tawazun Holding LLC, an investment company established by the Offset Program Bureau (OPB), Al-Jaber Trading Establishment, part of Al-Jaber Group, and Rheinmetall Munitions Systems, to set up the Al-Burkan munition factory at the Zayed Military City in Abu Dhabi.
 OPB signed four Memorandums of Understanding with companies from Europe and Singapore at the Paris Eurosatory 2008 defense exhibition on June 20, Rheinmetall Group and Diehl Defence Holding of Germany, Singapore Technologies Engineering (ST Engineering), and Thales of France.
 Tawazun has partnered with Saab on radar development.